Skip to content

 Returns

-A Future with Result<boolean> - true if message was sent, false if channel buffer is full
+ResultAsync resolving to true if the message was sent, false if the channel buffer is full.

 waitForConnect()